openeventdata/hypnos/README.md

 Running
 -------

-Running the system is as simple as using
+Running the system is as simple as `cd`ing into the `hypos` directory and using

 `docker-compose up`